neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Signs a provided messaged with an account selected by user.
+Signs a provided message with an account selected by user.

 ##### Parameters